alinachiu/ImageProcessor/HW5/README.md

 To import an image, use objects which implement the IOManager class, which manages different input types such as files and filenames.
 It uses a method apply to create the IImage associated with the field(s) of the class.
 An IllegalArgumentException will be thrown if the file/filename is not found.
+To import an image based on a text file, can use any object that implements the IOLayerManager class which converts a text file in a specific format into a List of ILayers.

 Here is an example of how to correctly import an image using a filename/file: